pyroM1/photobooth/README.md

 ## RTIacquire branch

-This is a test branch which uses J. Cupitt's [RTIacquire](http://github.com/jcupitt/rtiacquire) in order to improve the FPS of previews from the camera.
-Usage:
+This was a test branch which used J. Cupitt's [RTIacquire](http://github.com/jcupitt/rtiacquire) in order to improve the FPS of previews from the camera.

+I have abandoned this as it turns out that piggyphoto, despite having to write to the filesystem, is just as fast as rtiacquire.
+The slow preview framerate appears to be a bug exclusive to gphoto2-cffi.

+###Usage:

     cd rtiacquire.orig
     python setup.py build